99TheDark/99TheDark/README.md

 # Hi, I'm TheDark!
 #### I have been loving and experiencing code for over seven years!
 > I have experience in frontend & backend web development, making algorithms, compilers, shaders and libraries, and more.
-In terms of programming languages, I have a lot of experience in JavaScript and TypeScript, decent experience in Java, Go, C#, Rust, Nim and GLSL, among familiarity in many other languages such as Julia, Dart and C.
+In terms of programming languages, I have a lot of experience in JavaScript, TypeScript and Rust, decent experience in Java, Go, C#, Nim and GLSL, among familiarity in many other languages such as Julia, Dart and C.
 >
 > You can also find me on <a href="https://www.khanacademy.org/profile/OnlyTheDark/projects">Khan Academy</a>.